Do Private Schools in Sydney Also Have an Age Cutoff? How Much Is Tuition?

 “It would be extremely rare for any school to take a child into Kindergarten who had not turned 5 by July 31.
 The family would need to present a psychologist’s report outlining that the child is socially advance for their age.
 They would also need to get an IQ/psychometric test that indicates that the child is highly gifted.
 Remember, that many people wait until their child is nearly 6 or even 6 before sending them to kindergarten, and putting a just four-year-old into that mix is really not a good idea.”

-If you feel strongly about your child starting school at age 5, then you might want to get those test done now to have them on hand when you start contacting schools.
+If you feel strongly about your child starting school at age 5, then you might want to get those tests done now to have them on hand when you start contacting schools.

 It sounds like you have already started contacting schools, even calling them from India.
-Not sure if this is the same for private schools, but government run schools that accept international students usually have an international student coordinator.
+Not sure if this is the same for private schools, but with public run schools there often is international student coordinator.
 When you call or email, try asking for the coordinator instead of the director or principal as they will probably have more specific info for you.